The view of Parque Central in Havana from Iberostar Parque central rooftop bar and restaurant, on a bright sunny day.

 There is live music almost every night, and this is where locals and tourists alike go dancing, have a mojito, chat, and enjoy the night and the ambiance.

-You just go through the lobby and take the little elevator directly up to the bar area.
 Some nights, there may also be a little queue to get in here, but if your main objective for the evening is to dance, it is very much worth the little wait.

 The Inglaterra rooftop is also open during the day for light meals or a drink, but this terrace comes to life in the evening (rather late as well).